bmcveigh/bmcveigh.github.io/_posts/2019-12-20-why-cms-themes-are-more-expensive.markdown

 ---
 Have you ever noticed that CMS-specific paid themes are more expensive than regular HTML themes (particularly when browsing a site like [ThemeForest](https://themeforest.net/))?
-Whether you realized it or not, there is some good reasons why I personally think this is speaking from past and current experience.
+Whether you realized it or not, there are some good reasons why I personally think this is speaking from past and current experience.
 Here are four reasons why I think this is: